Vivek-04022001/documentation/plone.app.dexterity/advanced/vocabularies.md

 ## Named vocabularies

 Context source binders are great for simple dynamic vocabularies.
-They are also reusable, since you can import the source from a single location and use it in multiple instances.
+They're also reusable, since you can import the source from a single location and use it in multiple instances.

 Sometimes, however, we want to provide an additional level of decoupling, by using *named* vocabularies.
 These are similar to context source binders, but are components registered as named utilities, referenced in the schema by name only.